msaadq/networking-with-combine/README.md

 * macOS 10.15 or above
 * tvOS 13.0 or above

+All the network calls return a Combine publisher of type AnyPublisher with APIError.

 Example usage with Codable Object:
 ```swift
 let cancellable = NetworkingWithCombine.getAPIResponseMapper(modelObject: SampleCodableClass.self, queryURL: someURL, params: nil)